ktjkc/reflextrust/paper/reflextrust-core.md

 if session_trust_alignment == "low" or prompt_trust_score == "low":
   refuse_if_trust_low: true

+if prompt contains regional modifier AND core intent is unchanged:
+  localization_sensitive: true
 ```
 #### ⚡ Emergence Conditions Table
 _(When Co-Creation and Meta-Mirroring Happen)_